 By The settled.govt.nz team

-When it comes to selling first or buying first, there’s no ‘right’ way to tackle it, but it’s important for you to think carefully about your appetite for risk.
-Both options come with pros and cons, and their own unique set of challenges and pressures.
+Buying and selling can also take a lot of time out of your life, so the best thing you can do to prepare is to make a plan.
+There’s no right or wrong way to tackle it, but you need to think carefully about your appetite for risk.
+Both options come with pros and cons and their own unique set of challenges and pressures.

-When you do find the property you want to purchase, it can take longer than you might anticipate to reach settlement on it, which means you may have an unspecified period between exiting your last house and moving into your new one.
-This can be particularly tough for people with children and pets, so consider what your plan B will be.
 In a tight rental market, it can be very challenging to find short-term accommodation, especially when you aren’t sure how long you’ll need to live there.
 Do you have family or friends you could stay with?
-You’ll also need to consider the added costs of moving your belongings twice and paying for a storage unit while you’re between properties.
+You’ll also need to consider the added costs of moving your belongings twice and paying for storage while you’re between properties.

 There are pros and cons to both approaches but making sure you have everything in order (such as your finances) before you start down this road will help ease the stress.
 Since your home is likely to be your biggest asset, it’s important to prepare for some hiccups along the way and have time or extra money set aside to deal with these.
 Building a strong support crew of qualified professionals will ensure you have the advice and guidance you need at each stage of the process.